Optimal how-long-to-cook for a 10 lb Fully Cooked Ham

 Cooking Tips:

-Remember, the goal of reheating a fully cooked ham is to enhance its already delightful flavors while ensuring it is safe to eat.
-Enjoy your flavorful, perfectly cooked ham by following these guidelines!
+Keep in mind that the point of reheating a fully cooked ham is just to augment its already delicious flavors and make it safe (enough) to eat.
+Follow these tips to have your ham flavorful and cooked to perfection!

 Tips for Enhancing Flavor in Already Cooked Ham